Porsche 908

-As the FIA had announced rule changes for Group 6 prototype-sports cars limiting engine displacement to 3,000 cc, as in Formula One, Porsche designed the 908 as the first Porsche sports car to have an engine with the maximum size allowed.
-The previous Porsche 907 only had a 2,200 cc Type 771/1 flat-eight engine developing 270 PS.
-The new 3-litre Type 908 flat-eight produced 350 PS at 8,400 rpm.
-Being traditionally air-cooled and with only two valves per cylinder, it still had less power compared to more modern F1 designs which delivered over 400 hp, but were not suited to endurance racing.
+After large engine cars achieved very high speeds in the 1967 Le Mans 24h race, the FIA announced rule changes for Group 6 prototype-sports cars limiting engine displacement to 3,000 cc, same as in Formula One since 1966.
+Thus, the 908 was designed by Helmuth Bott (chassis) and Hans Mezger (engine) under the leadership of racing chief Ferdinand Piëch as the first Porsche sports car prototype to have an engine with the maximum size allowed; but that was not the case as it turned out.

+The previous Porsche 907 only had a 2,200 cc Type 771/1 flat-eight engine, derived from the 1962 1500cc F1 car, developing 270 PS.
+The new 3-litre Type 908 flat-eight produced 350 PS at 8,400 rpm, later 370.
+Porsche still had ties with Volkswagen, thus it was traditionally air-cooled and with only two valves per cylinder.
+It had less power compared to more modern water cooled four valve F1 designs which delivered over 400 hp, but these were not suited to endurance racing of 6 to 24 hours until the 1970s.